collectiveaccess/ProvidenceDocs/_source/import/mappings.rst

 Supported Data Input Formats
 ----------------------------

 Data can be in: Exif, MODS, RDF, Vernon, FMPDSOResult, MediaBin, ResourceSpace, WordpressRSS, CSVDelimited, FMPXMLResult, MySQL, SimpleXML, WorldCat, CollectiveAccess (CA-to-CA imports), Inmagic, Omeka, TEI, iDigBio, EAD, MARC, PBCoreInst, TabDelimited, Excel, MARCXML, PastPerfectXML, ULAN

 A full description of the supported import formats and how they may be referenced is available in the in the :doc:`mappings/formats` page.

 Creating a Mapping
 ------------------

 Settings
 ````````

 Start from the sample worksheet provided above.
-Settings include the importer name, format of the input data, CollectiveAccess table to import to, and more.
-This section can be placed at the top or bottom of a mapping spreadsheet with the setting in the first column and parameter in the second.
-It functions separately from the main column-defined body of the import mapping.
+Settings include the importer
+name, format of the input data, CollectiveAccess table to import to, and more.
+This section can be placed at the top or bottom of a mapping spreadsheet with
+the setting in the first column and parameter in the second.
+It functions
+separately from the main column-defined body of the import mapping.

 .. csv-table::
-   :widths: 20, 40, 20, 20
    :header-rows: 1
    :file: import_settings.csv

 Rule Types (Column 1)
 `````````````````````

 Each row in the mapping must have a rule defined that determines how the importer will treat the record.
 Available rules are:

 .. csv-table::
    :widths: auto